seemal-arif/Rentweb3-docs/Rentable-dapp.md

 ##### Example

   Say you have made an app located at address https://Nifter.vercel.app which takes a smart contract address of NFT collection ( ERC721 right now) .
-  It has the ability to show the collection stored by the smart contract and then the website can perform the sale or whitelisting of it.
+  It has the ability to show the collection stored by the smart contract and then it can perform the sale or whitelisting of it.
 With some minor tweaks , the developer can make his\her dapp really dynamic .

   Developer can follow some strategies to design such dapp in a way that NFT collection shown on the screen